Yu-Ti: Sparrow

 The adopted daughter of Lei Kung and childhood friend of Danny, Sparrow was chosen to succeed Lei Kung as the new Thunderer.
 Sparrow lost her eyes when the One and Davos attacked K'un-Lun but her blindless left her undeterred and she helped nurse the injured Danny back to health after he failed to stop the One.
-After the One and Davos were defeated in New York City by Danny, Sparrow returns to rebuild K'un-Lun as its new Yu-Ti while Danny fulfills the dual role of Iron Fist and Thunderer for the young K'un-Luan monk Pei, who also received a part of the Iron Fist.
+After the One and Davos were defeated in New York City, Sparrow returns to rebuild K'un-Lun as its new Yu-Ti while Danny fulfills the dual role of Iron Fist and Thunderer for the young K'un-Luan monk Pei, who also received a part of the Iron Fist.

 When Lin Lie washes ashore to K'un-Lun and is chosen by Shou-Lao as the new Iron Fist, Sparrow takes him under her wing to help boost his confidence when he feels unworthy of his new title and powers.
-Sparrow answers Danny's call for reinforcements against Lie's brother Feng but when she and her warriors arrive in Gansu, Feng hijacks her portal to K'un-Lun, leaving her and the other K'un-Luan citizens trapped on Earth although Danny offers housing and resources to them.
+Sparrow answers Danny's call for reinforcements against Lie's brother Lin Feng but when she and her warriors arrive in Gansu, Feng hijacks her portal to K'un-Lun, leaving her and the other K'un-Luan citizens trapped on Earth although Danny offers housing and resources to them.

+Sparrow and her resistance army return to K'un-Lun to overthrow Feng, but ultimately fail and are put under Chiyou's thrall.
+Sparrow and the others are later freed by Lin Lie and his allies and ultimately free K'un-Lun from Feng and Chiyou.

 Powers and abilities

 All of the Yu-Ti's have been shown to be masters of hand-to-hand combat.
-Nu-an, Tuan and Lei-Kung are immune to aging due to eating fruits from the Tree of Immortality.
+Nu-an, Tuan and Lei-Kung are immune to aging due to eating fruit from the Tree of Immortality.